syukirah/vimrc/README.md

 ## Step by step
-1. Install plug.vim manager
+.
+Copy vimrc from repository to your local vimrc
-2. Open Vim then type :PlugInstall
+.
+Install plug.vim manager (refer website on how to install) .
+Open Vim then type :PlugInstall